iArcanic/pacific-tours-ccse-cw1-report/report.md

 For more detail see Appendix ([5.6](#56-files-for-bookings-report-dashboard)) for the content of all files relating to the bookings report dashboard.

-### 3.6 Key requirement 6: Payments
+## 3.6 Key requirement 6: Payments

-This requirement implements a dummy payment page, as the company is likely to integrate an external payments provider, with their own authentication, APIs and logic.
-The page uses a simple form with ASP.NET validation defined in the data annotations in the according server-side class via the client-side's `asp-validation-summary` and `asp-validation-for` tag attributes.
+This requirement implements a dummy payment page, as the company is likely to integrate an external payments provider, with their own authentication, APIs, and logic.
+The page uses a simple form with the standard ASP.NET validation.

 ```html
 <h2>Payment</h2>